What to Do When You Sell Your Car or Campervan in New Zealand

 By the way, if you’re leaving New Zealand have you checked our Checklist for Leaving New Zealand?

-Is a Valid Warrant of Fitness Needed?
+Is a Valid Warrant of Fitness (WoF) Needed to Sell a Car in New Zealand?

 Legally, a buyer can insist on the WoF being less than one month old to help protect them if faults develop in the vehicle since its last WoF.
 On the other hand, you can sell your vehicle with a WoF that is more than one month old but you should get written confirmation from the buyer showing that they accept this.
 A written agreement protects you if the buyer opens a legal dispute.